PeizhiShi/SsdNet/README.md

 ### Introduction

 The SsdNet is a novel learning-based intersecting feature recognition and localisation method.
 At the time of its release, the SsdNet achieves the state-of-the-art intersecting feature recognition and localisation performance.
-This is an open access peer-reviewed paper, which will be available online soon.
 This repository provides the source codes of the SsdNet.

+This is an open access peer-reviewed paper, which is available online.
+If this project is useful to you, please consider citing our paper:

+    @ARTICLE{9222288,
+      author={P. {Shi} and Q. {Qi} and Y. {Qin} and P. {Scott} and X. {Jiang}}, journal={IEEE Transactions on Industrial Informatics},
+      title={Intersecting machining feature localisation and recognition via single shot multibox detector}, year={2020},
+      volume={},
+      number={},
+      pages={1-1},}

 ### Experimental configuration